Stanmore Public School

 Family dancing around living room

 Do your children spend night and day with iPads in hand?
-Are you sick and tired of trying to convince them to abandon useless screen time?
+Are you tired of trying to convince them to abandon useless screen time?
 The time they spend in front of screens doesn’t have to be all bad.

 Not all screen time is equal and kids can get real cognitive benefits and social skills out of their screen time if approached correctly.
 Let’s take a look at how this can be achieved.